Yemaachi Biotech

 Abstract

-West Africa has recorded a relatively higher proportion of asymptomatic coronavirus disease 2019 (COVID-19) cases than the rest of the world, and West Africa-specific host factors could play a role in this discrepancy.
+Background: West Africa has recorded a relatively higher proportion of asymptomatic coronavirus disease 2019 (COVID-19) cases than the rest of the world, and West Africa-specific host factors could play a role in this discrepancy.
 Here, we assessed the association between COVID-19 severity among Ghanaians with their immune profiles and ABO blood groups.

-Plasma samples were obtained from Ghanaians PCR-confirmed severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2)-positive individuals.
+Methods: Plasma samples were obtained from Ghanaians PCR-confirmed severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2)-positive individuals.
 The participants were categorized into symptomatic and asymptomatic cases.
 Cytokine profiling and antibody quantification were performed using Luminex™ multiplex assay whereas antigen-driven agglutination assay was used to assess the ABO blood groups.
 Immune profile levels between symptomatic and asymptomatic groups were compared using the two-tailed Mann-Whitney U test.
 Multiple comparisons of cytokine levels among and between days were tested using Kruskal-Wallis with Dunn’s post hoc test.
 Correlations within ABO blood grouping (O’s and non-O’s) and between cytokines were determined using Spearman correlations.
 Logistic regression analysis was performed to assess the association of various cytokines with asymptomatic phenotype.

-There was a trend linking blood group O to reduced disease severity, but this association was not statistically significant.
+Results: There was a trend linking blood group O to reduced disease severity, but this association was not statistically significant.
 Generally, symptomatic patients displayed significantly (p < 0.05) higher cytokine levels compared to asymptomatic cases with exception of Eotaxin, which was positively associated with asymptomatic cases.
 There were also significant (p < 0.05) associations between other immune markers (IL-6, IL-8 and IL-1Ra) and disease severity.
 Cytokines’ clustering patterns differ between symptomatic and asymptomatic cases.
 We observed a steady decrease in the concentration of most cytokines over time, while anti-SARS-CoV-2 antibody levels were stable for at least a month, regardless of the COVID-19 status.

-The findings suggest that genetic background and pre-existing immune response patterns may in part shape the nature of the symptomatic response against COVID-19 in a West African population.
+Conclusions: The findings suggest that genetic background and pre-existing immune response patterns may in part shape the nature of the symptomatic response against COVID-19 in a West African population.
 This study offers clear directions to be explored further in larger studies.

 Read full paper here.